 This collection contains over 21,000 maps and charts for, mostly, the United States.
 Dates range from the year 1747 to 2001.
 View them online or downloaded as a .jpg or MrSid file.
 You might select the "classic, non-geographic search page"--it's an easier search function.

-The World Digital Library has nearly 400 maps available for viewing.
+The World Digital Library has over 700 maps available for viewing.

 ArcMAP 10 is installed on the Government Documents workstation (located near the microfiche cabinets).
 This is available for all patrons to use.
 If you need assistance with this program, please contact the Documents Libarian.
 Color printing is available.